Aware Senior Care Blog

 3. Establish a dedicated Registered Nurse (that’s me).
 I work closely with our care coordinator and I’m responsible for performing personal care assessments and care plans for the residents at the community.
 Understanding the medical well-being of our clients is very important to help our clients thrive in the community.
 Besides being the RN, I'm the right hand to the care coordinator for advice and support.
 I also work closely with on-site Home Health services and brief the resident managers if I have any concerns and/or recommendations.

 4. Have the right tools.
-Open lines of communication are necessary between the home care company and the client, family, facility, and other health care providers.
+Open lines of communication are necessary between the home care company and the client, their family, facility, and other health care providers.
 Cluster care allows a client to stay in their current facility with short visits to take care of the little things that might otherwise grow into larger problems.
-Besides face-to-face meetings with resident managers, clients and their families and Home Health, we use technology as an advantage to communicate with families electronically.
-Our caregivers use mobile iPads to understand their schedule and “sign off” tasks as they are done in real time.
-Clients also can sign the visit task sheets electronically a feature they really like.
-Families like this feature to track care is being performed when asked for and in some cases this same data is used for long term care insurance submission.
+Besides face-to-face meetings with resident managers, clients and their families and Home Health, we use tablets to adjust their schedule and “sign off” tasks as they are done in real time.
+Families like tracking care as it is being performed when asked for.
+In some cases, this same data is used for long term care insurance submission.